 The building was first built in 1927 by Edward L. Williams, Sr. who ran the space as a general merchandise store for 40 years.
 After that, it was rented out until Hollywood came to town.

-If you're ever near Juliette, Ga., be sure to bring your credit cards and visit the Whistle Stop for some southern eats and sweet tea.
-The menu includes fried chicken, chicken fried steak, onion rings, pulled pork, pecan cobbler and of course -- fried green tomatoes.
+If you're ever near the small town of Juliette, Ga., be sure to bring your credit cards and visit the Whistle Stop for some southern eats and sweet tea for lunch or brunch.
+The menu includes fried chicken, catfish, veggie plates, okra, pulled pork, pecan cobbler, and of course -- fried green tomatoes.

 The town is small so you can see a bunch of filming locations on your visit: